curationexperts/absolute/README.md

 ### Importing fedora objects from Case Western's existing fedora

-Information about importing object is now on [the wiki](https://github.com/curationexperts/absolute/wiki/Migration-Script)
+Information about importing objects is now on [the wiki](https://github.com/KelvinSmithLibrary/absolute/wiki)

 ### Exporting the imported URLs to a Handle.net batch file: